Musée du Pays de Hanau

-The Museum
+History

 The museum was created in 1933 under the leadership of Thieling Gauthier, professor at the College of Bouxwiller.
 He was supported by the mayor at the time, Charles Gall.
 The same year, the Association des Amis du Musée (Friends of the Museum) was created to support the museum.
 It is currently (2023) chaired by Alain Janus.

 The purpose of the museum is to present to the public the history of Bouxwiller and the former county of Hanau-Lichtenberg.
 Originally, the museum occupied the building of the chancery which has acted as the City Hall since the Revolution.
 From 2010 to 2013, the museum was closed to the public.
 During this period the inventory reserves (about 2,000 pieces) were re-presented in an area of 1,000 m2 in the Halle aux Blés (wheat market) and the former chapel of the Château de Bouxwiller.
 The cost of this project was €4,514,000.
 This new museum, of regional scope, benefits from the Musée de France label and aims for of 10,000 to 14,000 visitors per year.